Are Polypropylene Rugs Toxic?

 Sisal also absorbs things so tough stains might be tricky to remove.
 For this reason, don't use it in your kitchen, dining room or bathroom.
 There are plenty of beautiful non-toxic sisal rugs around made by people who care about what they do:

-Synthetic rugs are a popular choice for many homeowners and businesses because they’re affordable, easy to clean, and can be used in both residential and commercial spaces.
-However, synthetic rugs have some negative aspects that should definitely be taken into consideration before making your final decision on the type of floor covering you want for your home or office.
+The answer is no. Although synthetic rugs are a popular choice for many homeowners and businesses because they’re affordable and easy to clean, they have some negative aspects that should definitely be taken into consideration before making your final decision on the type of floor covering you want for your home or office.

 We'd love to hear about your experiences with polypropylene as well as natural rugs.
 What are the main differences you noticed?
 What are your favorite rug brands?
 Share your story in the comments below.
 Also, if you've got any questions about non toxic rugs, please use the comment section below.